Bharat Ganeshpure

-Bharat Ganeshpure (born August 15, 1969) is an Indian actor and comedian.
+Bharat Ganeshpure is an Indian actor and comedian.
 He is best known for his comical performances in the Marathi television shows Fu Bai Fu and Chala Hawa Yeu Dya (CHYD).
 Bharat Ganeshpure rose to fame with his performance in Chala Hawa Yeu Dya.

-The typical Vidarbha Marathi Accent, also known as Varhadi, is the specialty of Bharat.
-Bharat has also acted supporting roles in several Marathi films, the most recent being Chi Va Chi Sau Ka.
-Bharat was also played a pivotal role in Marathi comedy film Jalsa.
+The typical Vidarbha Marathi accent, also known as Varhadi, is Bharat's specialty.
+Bharat has also acted supporting roles in several Marathi films, most recently, Chi Va Chi Sau Ka.
+Bharat also played a pivotal role in Marathi comedy film Jalsa.

+Personal life

+Ganeshpure married Archana Ganeshpure on 20 February 2000.
+They had a son named, Dhruv Ganeshpure.